 Note: Originally posted in August 2014 and updated in September 2015, we have again updated this Q&A to reflect 2017 year-end numbers.
 The core message remains the same.

 Are we due for a market correction sooner or later?
 The short answer is, yes, probably.
-Most years, investors must withstand periodic dips and dives ranging from corrections to recessions to the rare depression.
+Most years, investors must withstand periodic dips and dives ranging from market corrections to recessions to the rare depression.
 For example, according to data from JP Morgan’s “Guide to the Markets”, since 1980 the average intra-year decline of US stocks (measured by the S&P 500 updated to July 31, 2018) was 13.8% per year.
 Even given this volatility, the annual returns were positive in 29 out of those 38 years.

 As an advisor who has been knocking around the financial industry for nearly a quarter century, I have come across some very interesting people.
 One of the most interesting and outspoken is Dan Wheeler, who used to run the financial advisor business at Dimensional Fund Advisors, until his 2010 retirement (well, sort-of retirement).
 I still enjoy Wheeler’s feisty market commentary at Wheeler Writes.
 In his timeless post, “Fire Drill”, he described how investors should adopt a good habit from their school days by practicing how to keep their financial wits about them during market corrections, or whenever somebody shouts, “Fire!”